 Laing O’Rourke took over as management contractor and began work on the site in November 2018.

-At this stage the majority of work had been completed, but remedial works were needed on structural issues with beams and some external cladding needed replacing.
+At this stage the majority of work had been completed, but remedial works were needed on structural issues with beams.
+These works are highly complex and will take time.
+Together with Arup and Laing O’Rourke we have produced this short film to explain these works.